Improve Your Portland Home’s Air Conditioner Efficiency

 - Cooling an entire home means you’ll want to let air circulate.
 Close windows to keep hot air out, and cold air in.
 If you plan to spend a majority of time in one part of the home, close the doors to keep the cold air where you want it, and your AC won’t have to continue kicking in to cool unused space.
 By concentrating the cold air, you save on energy bills.

-Portland and Vancouver inhabitants can beat the heat, save money, and limit their environmental impact with an efficiently running air conditioning unit.
+Portland inhabitants can beat the heat, save money, and limit their environmental impact with an efficiently running air conditioning unit.
 You can do little things every day to improve AC efficiency, from altering air flow, to changing filters, and adjusting the thermostat.
-AAA can help you decide on the best cooling options for your Portland or Vancouver area home.
+AAA can help you decide on the best cooling options for your Portland area home.

 Do you have an older furnace or A/C that is not running very efficiently?
 Or even worse not running at all?
 A replacement furnace or A/C unit is the best, and usually quickest to fix that problem.
 In today’s economy most homeowners do not have the cash lying around to replace heating or cooling equipment at the drop of a hat.
 For this reason, AAA Heating & Cooling offers a fantastic financing program with GE Capital.